Feodoric/lol-search/README.md

 # TODO (in no particular order)
 * make the Ability class more robust to include ranges, cooldowns, costs, scaling ratios, etc
-* should we split abilities that have passives and actives into separate objects?
-This might make fore better UI
+* split abilities that have passives and actives into separate objects.
+This would make search results more clear and allow users to search on "passive doesn't take effect while the active is on cooldown" (should probably come up with a shorter term, though)
 * make the Champion class more robust to include the champion's starting and per-level stats
-* give champions tags (e.g. 'tank', 'support', 'pusher', etc)
+* -give champions tags (e.g. 'tank', 'support', 'pusher', etc)-
 * improve the filtering engine
     * search champion tags!
     * update the matching and/or highlighting logic to efficiently dehighlight abilities that no longer match the current querystring